 When you make rice pudding with rich coconut milk, fresh coconut meat, and a splash of dark rum along with that vanilla bean, and then sneak it warm from the pan, it defies description.
-I feel like this is a just reward for all my efforts battling the Whole Coconut the other day.
+I feel like this is a just reward for all my efforts battling the WHOLE COCONUT the other day.

 This is also a great time to use upthose leftover vanilla beans.
 After I scrape out the seeds for a recipe, I always put the used pod back in the jar for later use.
 Those things keep on giving, let me tell you.
 Just dust them off and put them away for another day, there are so many gazillions of vanilla seeds in each pod, and you want to get your money’s worth!
 I keep one jar for the used and one for the fresh.

+The toasted coconut on top add a nice sweetness and crunch.
+It gives it some visual appeal, too, if you’re serving this to guests.
 I like this recipe because it can all be done on the stove.
 That just makes it seems like quick and easy project when I don’t have to mess with the oven.
 It can be eaten hot or cold, so it’s a dessert for all seasons, and if you’re a rice pudding lover I don’t have to tell you that it makes the best midnight snack and an even better breakfast.